-‘A Pictorial History Of Rode – where Mr Whicher had his suspicions’ by Peter Harris, contains over 50 pages with 80+ rare and old pictures arranged in the form of a walking tour around the village.
+‘”A Pictorial History of Rode – where Mr Whicher had his suspicions” – Over 50 A4 pages with 80+ rare and old pictures arranged in the form of a walking tour around the village.
 The images and accompanying dialogue provide a fascinating insight into Rode’s eventful history.
 Included are a timeline of the village, family trees of wealthier past residents and a map outlining the walk.
-Only a few left.

 Unfortunately, both these books are currently out of print.